 - They provide children with a safe, designated area where they can play, socialize, and express themselves under the supervision of caring, trained and background-checked adults.

-- Give parents to have time to register for emergency assistance and start to re-establish their lives.
+- Provides parents with child-free time to register for emergency assistance and start to re-establish their lives.

 - Help give children a sense of normalcy and community when their lives are disrupted by disasters.